 In a world where natural habitats struggle to survive, the return of native plants to our everyday landscape is an aesthetically pleasing change that offers unique benefits.

-By drawing upon the knowledge and experience of our design team, we’re able to guide the success of native landscapes for our clients.
+Drawing upon the knowledge and experience of our design team, we’re able to guide the success of native landscapes for our clients.
 As with any landscaping decision, there are many factors to consider during the planning process, which are well-known and practiced by our landscape architecture team.

 Keep the following aspects in mind to help guide the successful establishment and sustainability of your native landscape.

-Installation & Establishment:
+Installation & Establishment

-By taking a comprehensive approach, the Landscape Architects at Snyder & Associates have completed a wide variety of successful native landscape projects over the past 15 years.
+Taking a comprehensive approach, the Landscape Architects at Snyder & Associates have completed a wide variety of successful native landscape projects over the past 15 years.

-From one-tenth of an acre to 200-acres and beyond, when it comes to native landscapes — we guide our clients every step of the way.
+From one-tenth of an acre to 200-acres and beyond, when it comes to native landscapes—we guide our clients every step of the way.